 My workshop will always need to be a garage first and woodworking shop second.
 To help with my lumber storage, I decided to build my own lumber rack.
 I searched Pinterest for ideas, but I couldn’t quite find a design that mounted to a wall while still being able to storage large sheets of plywood and long boards simultaneously.

 I decided to make my own design where sheets of plywood would be stored in a large framed shelf, while sporting the traditional arm shelves for storing long boards.
 I also added some small cubbies for storing small cut-offs and specialty pieces of lumber.
 In a phrase, this lumber rack is all about boards in the front and big sheet goods in the back – head the name “Mullet-style” lumber rack.
-While you mull the name over, check out the build video below.

 I am really happy with this design.
 It’s strong, functional and has really cleaned up my garage.
 I don’t use my plywood all that often, so I’m glad it’s stored out of the way while still keeping my long boards and cut-off pieces accessible.
 I also made the rack high enough off the ground so I could store a mobile workbench that I plan to build in the near future.